pgalonza/Profile/content/en/about.md

 ### There was an experience

-- FreePBS, Asterisk, Yealink, Provisioning
+- FreePBX, Asterisk, Yealink, Provisioning
 - Windows, Active Directory
 - WebLogic
 - SAN, NAS